zgana/zgana.github.io/_posts/2020-01-25-my-backstory.md

 I didn't know what to do next, but grad school seemed like a decent choice.
-My record on paper looked great, and I got into the University of Maryland, where I promptly got my ass kicked by serious coursework intended for serious students.
+My record on paper looked great, and I got into the University of Maryland, where I promptly got my butt kicked by serious coursework intended for serious students.
 The level of rigor was multiple notches above that of my small liberal arts college background.
 I switched from Emacs to Vim.